Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Rover being a luxury car and the Jaguar representing large family car vehicle class.
 Another thing to take into account here is the wheel drive.
 The first one makes use of a front wheel drive system, aiming at people who use their car mostly to get from A to B, remaining in control during the slipery conditions, whereas the second one transfers the power and torque to both the axels, making it perfect for those who plan to leave their safety zone and challenge the surfface, both in the terms of reduced grip and offroading.

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-Moving further on, let's take a closer look at some additional safety-related facts.
+That aside, let's consider some other aspects which affect safety.
 The first vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
 On the other hand, when it comes to weight, a factor that most people underestimate, X-Type offers a marginal difference of 6% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Rover as a brand displays somewhat better results, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Rover with an average rating of 4.5, and models under the Jaguar badge with 4.1 out of 5.
-Some independent research have also placed 75 as average reliability-wise, and X-Type is more or less at the same level.Above it all, drivers of cars with the same engine as Rover 75 rank it on average as 5.0 out of 5, exactly the same as the other one.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Rover as a brand displays somewhat better results, when all the models are taken into account.
+These are the results of an independent reasearch, while our visitors describe reliability of Rover with an average rating of 4.5, and models under the Jaguar badge with 4.2 out of 5.
+Independent research findings rank 75 as average reliability-wise, and X-Type is more or less at the same level.That apart, owners of different cars powered by the same engine as Rover 75 rank it on average as 5.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyJaguar is undoubtly more agile, reaching 100km/h in 1.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 222 kilometers per hour, 16km/h more than the other car.
 When it comes to fuel economy the winner has to be X-Type, averaging around 9.7 liters of fuel per 100 kilometers (29 mpg), in combined cycle.
 We can't ignore that 9% difference compared to Rover 75.